ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IEnrouteAndDelayOptions.rst

 IEnrouteAndDelayOptions
 =======================

-.. py:class:: IEnrouteAndDelayOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IEnrouteAndDelayOptions

    object

    Interface used to access the Enroute options for an Aviator procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IEnrouteAndDelayOptions

 Overview
 --------